dansmyers/VibeCodingWorkshop/Activities/6-Specs_Practice.md

 ### Stock visualizer

-Return to the stock graphing that we did earlier.
 Build a web page that allows the user to input stock tickers, select a date range, and view a graph of the stock price over that time.
 Think about how you want to implement the range (free choice of interval, standard buttons like 1d/1m/3m/6m/1y?) and how you want to deal with viewing multiple tickers (create multiple plots? add multiple lines to each plot?).

-Use `yfinance` to pull the data.
-Claude might ask about using a tool like Pyodide to incorporate it into your page.
-This is a good choice.
-Try chatting about design questions that you don't understand, because it's a great way to learn what options exist for your projects.
+Tip: Start by chatting with Claude about options for retrieving data.
+There is a library called `yfinance` that can pull tickers from Yahoo that may be useful.

 ### Nim